omeaman2/Project_RTOS/README.md

 TODO
 ---
+ - [] Make a clear plan of what everyone will say and show at the assignment.
+ - [] Prepare results, code, graphs to show at the assignment.
+ - [] Compare the 25%,50%,75%,x% noise cancellations wavs, determine which one keeps non-noise intact the best (i.e. no gaps in signal) while still reducing by at least 6dB.
+ - [] Clean main.c
+ - [] Update and correct the LTSA model.
+There is a high level abstract LTSA model from process algebra.
+Furthermore we need to an LTSA model that conforms with the code in FreeRTOS/Realtime C.
+ - [] Describe the new results and new conclusions.
+This mainly concerns the implementation of the algorithms in C (recognise, cancellation) and the implementation in FreeRTOS and Realtime C.
+ - [] Answer the principal research question. i.e. correct the last paragraph of the conclusion.
+ - [] Enhance the summary in the report.
+ - [] Check if figures all figures in report are still relevant.
+ - [] Read through the complete report and correct small errors.
+ - [✓] Restructure the project structure.
- - [✓] Create a `do_recognise` that works on multiple different wav files (so not only on `train_short.wav`)
+ - [/] Create a `do_recognise` that works on multiple different wav files (so not only on `train_short.wav`)
  - [✓] Debug cancel interval
  - [✓] kaydo: Do not forget to correct the for loop in do_cancel.
  - [?]
 Prevent Barend from overwriting the excel files.
- - [/] Fix RecognizeEnd.
+ - [] Fix RecognizeEnd.
  - [✓] In Fourier cancel only the most common frequencies (need to determine a cutoff in the fourier for that).
- - [] Confirm that the noise is indeed reduced by at least 6 dB.
+ - [✓] Confirm that the noise is indeed reduced by at least 6 dB.
  - [✓] Continue testing listening to the was file.
 Currently produces garbage when going through c.
 Maybe don't do a nasty int cast in 'write to file' function, and make the entire array of int type.
 Problem could also lie in